forcedotcom/source-deploy-retrieve/Registry Variants TODO.md

 ---

+## QA

 1. does it work with packaging
 1. partial delete: deleting a member locally redeploys without that file
 1. partial delete: "removing" a member remotely deletes it locally if present
 1. conflicts get assigned to the correct place

+---

+## doc work

+1. Contributing Metadata (how to test new types using variants before adding to the real registry)
+1. Doc for each preset

+---

+## Features

+registryValidation runs against presets (either standalone or all merged in)